 Ray Davies Humanitarian Classroom Grant

-One $500 grant available for a project that focus on humanitarian or human rights issues.
+One $500 grant available for a project that focuses on humanitarian or human rights issues.
 (PreK-12)

 Ora S. & Jane Davies Kindergarten Classroom Grant

-$1,000 grants to support educational or cultural programs in a pre-kindergarten or kindergarten classroom.
-(K) Please note, grants may be submitted for projects less than $1,000.
+Up to $1,000 available to support educational or cultural programs in a pre-kindergarten or kindergarten classroom.
+(K)

 Exceptional Education Grant